-Members’ Edge is an online database available exclusively to the over 2,000 investment professionals, who represent the 295+ ILPA member organizations and who manage over $1 trillion of alternative assets.
-The tool has been expanded to provide members with access to real-time industry data on GPs and their funds.
-Members’ Edge is a valuable service that benefits both GPs and ILPA members, as it provides a platform for limited partners to efficiently research the private equity universe with enhanced accuracy.
+Members’ Edge is an online database that provides ILPA members with real-time industry data, including detailed profiles for thousands of GPs and funds.
+The database is a valuable service that benefits the entire industry, as it provides a platform for limited partners to efficiently research the private equity universe in a cost-effective manner.

-GP Subscribers that contribute their performance data to Cambridge Associates will also receive the quarterly ILPA Private Markets Benchmark reports.*
+GP subscribers that contribute their performance data to our benchmarking initiative will also receive the quarterly ILPA Private Markets Benchmark reports.*

 How do GPs Benefit from a Subscription?

-Data includes investment criteria, fundraising information, GP contact information and key fund metrics
+Data includes investment criteria, fundraising information, contact information and key fund metrics

-User-friendly search functionality allows members to generate customized GP and fund results
+User-friendly search functionality allows ILPA members to generate customized GP and fund results

 Customized search results and online profiles can be used for research, screening, networking and onsite-planning purposes